marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 1. That is an article about tests.
 Why is there, not a single test?

 Good question.
-I did plan to write a before and after with tests, but the draft of my article got featured on [Android Weekly #557](https://androidweekly.net/issues/issue-577), and I __really-really want to play Final Fantasy 16__ so I guess this is now the final version.
+I did plan to write a before and after with tests, but the draft of my article got featured on [Android Weekly #557](https://androidweekly.net/issues/issue-577), and I _really-really want to play Final Fantasy 16_ so I guess this is now the final version.

 2. Should I do that for everything?

 Software engineering is about trade-offs.
-I recommend you to follow the [Principle of Least Power](https://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html) and build up as your requirements force you to introduce more complexity.
+I recommend you to follow the [Principle of Least Power: Dependency Injection](https://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html#dependency-injection) and build up as your requirements force you to introduce more complexity.

 ### Credits